-After the plug-in hybrid model, the cheapest conventionally powered X5 to run is the xDrive30d, with a 3.0-litre diesel, which features mild-hybrid assistance and is capable of returning up to 42.2mpg.
-Its CO2 emissions of 175-197g/km, however, place it in the higher Benefit-in-Kind (BiK) band for company-car drivers.
+After the plug-in hybrid model, the cheapest conventionally powered X5 to run is the xDrive30d, with a 3.0-litre diesel, which features mild-hybrid assistance and is capable of returning around 41.5mpg.
+Its CO2 emissions start at 179g/km, however, place it in the higher Benefit-in-Kind (BiK) band for company-car drivers.
 The Mercedes GLE 250d returns a similar mpg figure, but it's also quite a bit slower.

 The mid-range xDrive40d also features mild-hybrid assistance and offers improved performance over the entry-level 30d model, with only a slight hit on fuel economy.
-It can officially manage up to 34.9-39.2mpg with CO2 emission of 188-211g/km depending on specification.
+It can officially manage up to 40.4mpg with CO2 emission starting from 184g/km depending on specification.
 The range topping M50d is the fastest diesel, while also edging out the petrol for economy.
-Its official figures are 32.8 to 34mpg with emissions of 217-226g/km, so needless to say it's firmly in the most expensive BiK band for fleet drivers.
+Its official figures are 32.8 to 34mpg with emissions of 217g/km upwards, so needless to say it's firmly in the most expensive BiK band for fleet drivers.

-There are two conventional petrol models: the xDrive40i, which in M Sport trim returns 25.9-28.2mpg with emissions of 227-248g/km, and the xDrive40i xLine model, which returns 27.7mpg and emissions of 231-249g/km, making both versions as expensive to run as a sports car.
+There are two conventional petrol models: the xDrive40i, which in M Sport trim returns up to 31.4mpg with emissions starting from 205g/km, and the xDrive40i xLine model, which returns up to 31mpg and emissions starting from 209g/km, making both versions as expensive to run as a sports car.

 The M50i is essentially a standalone model, featuring a thirsty twin-turbocharged V8 engine.
-Given that it’s the second most powerful engine offered in an X5, it's fuel economy numbers are fairly respectable: 23.3mpg and emissions of 276-283g/km.
+Given that it’s the second most powerful engine offered in an X5, it's fuel economy numbers are fairly respectable: 24.9mpg and emissions of 263g/km upwards.

-The flagship BMW X5 M is more on a par with a supercar, returning 22.1mpg if driven carefully, with CO2 emissions of 291g/km roughly three times that of a supermini.
+The flagship BMW X5 M is more on a par with a supercar, returning up to 21.1mpg if driven carefully, with CO2 emissions of 304g/km roughly three times that of a supermini.

 If you'd rather own an X5 with a petrol engine, it's probably worth opting for the xDrive45e plug-in hybrid, which can cover 54 miles on electric power, a distance that should cover most daily commutes.
 It also has the lowest emissions of the X5 range, too, claiming an official CO2 emissions figure of 27-31g/km.

-Every conventional petrol and diesel BMW X5 costs £150 a year to tax, with the plug-in hybrid costing £140.
-Because the list price of every model exceeds £40,000, a surcharge of £325 is also payable in years two to six.
+Every conventional petrol and diesel BMW X5 is liable for the regular VED (road tax) each year, with the mild-hybrid and PHEV eligible for the discounted rate.
+Because the list price of every X5 exceeds £40,000, owners will also have to pay the additional surcharge amount in years two to six.